 Spooky character Halloween drawings

-The next lot of Halloween drawing ideas are all about the spooky characters that roam the streets and skies on a dark Halloween night.
+The next lot of Halloween drawing ideas is all about the spooky characters that roam the streets and skies on a dark Halloween night.
 Let’s see who you can draw:

 How to draw a witch